Police

 To stay safe during periods of unrest:

-This happens in Conakry and other parts of Guinea.
+Violent crime happens in Conakry and other parts of Guinea.
+This includes:

 Frequent power outages may worsen security conditions, especially in large urban centres.
 This often leads to more crime, especially if street and traffic lights fail.